Neevan960/Project-on-EDA/README.md

 # Scrapping the Data using Web Scrapping Technique
 # Cleaning the Data using Python libariries and functions
 # Performing EDA on Cleaned Data
-# Capturing the Meaningful insights from visuvalization
+# Capturing the Meaningful insights from visualization